ibexa/documentation-developer/docs/update_and_migration/from_4.0/to_4.1.md

 #### Ibexa Open Source

-If you have no access to Ibexa DXP's `ibexa/installer` package, database upgrade is not necessary.
+If you are using Ibexa OSS and have no access to Ibexa DXP's `ibexa/installer` package, database upgrade is not necessary.

 ## Update the app to latest version of v4.1